Almost coherent modules and almost coherent sheaves: Introduction

 are almost isomorphisms for $M^a\in \bf{D}^-_{acoh}(R)^a$, $N^a\in \bf{D}^+_{acoh}(R)^a$. \end{enumerate} \end{thm}

 Similarly to the case of schemes, almost coherent sheaves on formal schemes satisfy the global approximation property:

-\begin{thm} (Theorem~\ref{thm:approximate-formal}) Let $R$ be as in Theorem~\ref{intro:thm-local-properties-formal-schemes}, and $\X$ be a finitely presented formal $R$-scheme, $\F$ an almost finitely generated (resp. almost finitely presented) $\O_\X$-module.
+\begin{thm} (Theorem~\ref{thm:approximate-formal}) Let $R$ be as in Theorem~\ref{intro:thm-local-properties-formal-schemes}, let $\X$ be a finitely presented formal $R$-scheme, and let $\F$ be an almost finitely generated (resp. almost finitely presented) $\O_\X$-module.
 Then, for any finitely generated ideal $\m_0\subset \m$, there is an adically quasi-coherent, finitely generated (resp. finitely presented) $\O_\X$-module $\G$ and a map $\phi\colon \G \to \F$ such that $\m_0(\coker\phi)=0$ and $\m_0(\ker\phi)=0$. \end{thm}

-We discuss global properties of almost coherent sheaves in Chapter~\ref{section:cohomological-properties}.
+We discuss the global properties of almost coherent sheaves in Chapter~\ref{section:cohomological-properties}.
 Namely, we generalize certain cohomological properties of classical coherent sheaves to the case of almost coherent sheaves.
 We start with the almost version of the Proper Mapping Theorem:

 \begin{thm} (Theorem~\ref{almost-proper-mapping}) Let $R$ be a universally coherent\footnote{Any finitely presented $R$-algebra $A$ is coherent} ring with an ideal $\m$ such that $\widetilde{\m}\coloneqq \m\otimes_R \m$ is $R$-flat and $\m^2=\m$.
 And let $f\colon X \to Y$ be a proper morphism of finitely presented $R$-schemes with quasi-compact $Y$.
 Then $\bf{R}f_*$ carries $\bf{D}^*_{acoh}(X)^a$ to $\bf{D}^*_{acoh}(Y)^a$ for $*\in \{``\ \text{''}, -, +, b\}$. \end{thm}